 - Year 3 of 3 or Year 4 of 4

 - Term 1

-This course builds on the introductory lectures provided in Introduction to South East Asia and, to some extent on South East Asia on Film (although it can be taken as a discrete half unit and is not dependent on these courses).
-It reiterates and reworks themes discussed in the cinema half units ‘Sex and the City’ and ‘Thailand on Screen’ and is in this sense complementary to those courses.
+This module builds on the introductory lectures provided in Introduction to South East Asia and, to some extent on South East Asia on Film (although it can be taken as a stand alone module).
+It reiterates and reworks themes discussed in the cinema half units ‘Sex and the City’ and ‘Thailand on Screen’ and is in this sense complementary to those modules.

-At the end of the course a student will be able to demonstrate knowledge of how the themes of the city and the countryside play out in a selection of South East Asian literary texts in translation.
-This will enable the student to work critically on a variety of literary forms, most notably novels, short stories and poetry and to acquire additional background information on history, politics and culture of the countries in question.
+- work critically on a variety of literary forms, most notably novels, short stories and poetry and to acquire additional background information on history, politics and culture of the countries in question

-The focus will be on, Indonesia, Malaysia, Singapore, Thailand, Vietnam and Myanmar.
-Students will have learned how to read and evaluate these texts critically and to understand them in terms of the cultural, political and historical contexts in which they were composed.
+- to read and evaluate texts critically and to understand them in terms of the cultural, political and historical contexts in which they were composed.

 - extract and process information from literary and secondary sources, and to combine the two